lcn2/rogue5.4/README.md

 * Fixed cases where creating invalid type of an item in **wizard mode** crashed the game
 * Creating an item in **wizard mode** that does not have a sub-type no longer asks which type of item
 * Added extensive SPOILER section notes in the lower part of this `README.md` file
-* Fixed several buffer overflow bugs and memory leak conditions
+* Fixed many buffer overflow bugs, fixed use of un-initialized variables, and fixed memory leak conditions
 * Fixed bugs related to the reading and writing of the score file
 * Detects if the rogue score file is an old incompible format and/or corrept
 * If the rogue score file is empty or missing, the code will automatically re-initialize it